Law Enforcement Officer Position

 Nestled in the heart of natural beauty, Gig Harbor offers a truly unique policing experience.
 Our city, known for its stunning waterfront, friendly atmosphere, and strong sense of community, provides the perfect backdrop for officers who are passionate about making a positive impact on the lives of residents and visitors alike.
 At the City of Gig Harbor, we pride ourselves on fostering a collaborative and supportive environment for our officers.
 With unwavering backing from both city administration and our engaged residents, you'll have the resources and encouragement you need to excel in your role.

-We encourage you to visit the Benefits tab above for additional compensation and benefits package information, including retirement medical plan and longevity pay after 2 years!
+We encourage you to visit the Benefit Information below for additional compensation and benefits package information, including retirement medical plan and longevity pay after 2 years!

 Application and Testing Process